littlecraft/littlecraft.github.io/_drafts/amplifier.md

 It had a broken potentiometer for the aux volume control that was rattling around inside of the enclosure.
 But that'd be an easy fix with a through-hole 50K pot soldered back on to the main board, and off to the races we go!

-{% include image_full.html imageurl="/images/posts/amp/Broken-pot.jpg" title="Sad Pot" caption="Sad pot" %}
+{% include image_full.html imageurl="/images/posts/amp/Broken-pot.jpg" title="Poor guy" caption="Poor guy" %}

 Unfortunately, after plugging it in, and listening to the audio quality, the mood got a little deflated.
 Although it was loud, with 15 watts, and a 4Ω woofer, the fidelity was pretty poor, and I think that it is due to the amplifier's board layout, cost-reducing efforts, and the low quality of the speaker driver.
 The amplifier also had a pretty solid 60hz buzz, which at the time, I didn't really know how to solve.
 Turns out, [appropriate grounding](http://www.geofex.com/article_folders/stargnd/stargnd.htm) and employment of [bypass capacitors](https://www.youtube.com/watch?v=UW_XFGGTh0I) (to reduce noise on the power rails) are incredibly important to producing a clean amplified audio signal.